egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 ### With regular external vulnerability scans and (hopefully) pentration tests being undertaken, the perimeter is typically not the easy route into an organisation.

-People click, and despite simulated phishing campaigns and training there can never be complete assurance against credential divulgence or execution of malicious code.
+People click, and despite simulated phishing campaigns and user awareness training there can never be complete assurance against credential divulgence or execution of malicious code.
 So it is critically important that organisations implement a multi-layered "defence in depth" strategy.
 Application whitelisting is an important component of such a strategy, and is an effective means of ensuring that only approved applications can run.

 AppLocker is a commonly used whitelisting technology and is built into Windows.
 The default AppLocker rules for Windows 10 are listed below.